1701QCAcwalstyn/1701QCA-Assessment1/replicationproject/replication.md

 After removing the button and button-related code, the LED problem went away but nothing seemed to happen at all, when the green light should be on.
 After taking another look at the code, however, I realised that the code was still expecting the 'on' variable to be 1, even though there was no way for it to become '1' because the button was removed.
 ![Image](on statement.jpg)

 Success!
 The yellow light is on!
 I now know that the section of the code that comandeers the lights is working.
 To test the lights further, I put the whole thing close to the kettle which had just boiled, to feel the warm air near the kettle.
 The red light turned on, but the yellow light stayed on.
-I then opened the freezer door and held the micro:bit near the cold for a bit; the green light turned on, but the rest of the lights remained on, too.
+I then opened the freezer door and held the micro:bit near the cold for a bit to cool it back down to room temp; the green light turned on, but the rest of the lights remained on, too.
 After I moved back to my table, the green light eventually turned off.
 What this tells me:
  - I need to take another look at the coding for the temperatures.
 I must have made an error somewhere.
- - The temperatures I've inputted are impractical, and will need to be changed.

  ![Image](pin mixup.jpg)
  It turns out I accidentally selected 'P2' instead of 'P1'.

+ I added the button again in an attempt to fix it, but just ended up with the three LED problem.
+I have spent a long time looking online for a solution and just can't find one.
+I also switched the LEDs to different pin numbers to leave P0 free for the button, but the same error came up.
+Since it's a pin problem, I believe that all LEDs need to be on the main pins (P0, P1, P2).
+However, even if I get rid of the button - and I think I will - I still need P0 for the buzzer.
+If I was more confident in my circuitry, I would be able to find a solution, but I don't think I have the time to find that out, since it's more complicated than a simple error.
+So I'm going to remove the middle light.
+I would prefer not to as it adds a layer of complexity to the project (and would get rid of the 'and' that I spent so long trying to find) but in order for the project to be complete I have to do it.

 ## Project outcome ##

 *Complete the following information.*